-By multiplying £1 by \$4,85 we can arrive at the cost per mile of some of these roads.
-It will be observed that the French lines-the highest-cost \$130,135,20 per mile, or nearly three times as much as those of Massachusetts, the cost of which averages "The heresiarch, examined and convicted \$43,781,00, or about £9,000.
-If the Euroground of excuse for neglecting such means of that we have seldom attended a public meet- arm, and punished with death.
-Nothing need we be afraid?-Scientific American. pean lines pay at such an enormous cost, ing held at To ult., in furthers neral Hospital below.
+One of the re ing held at Te ult., in furthers neral Hospital below.
 From Marshall, it wi taken in the hope success v Committee.
-Resolved, T pointed to soli the inhabitants sons, according Committee, for ed, and that application in t vincial Legisla to pass such e may be requis of such Public its effectual an The followi committee with ber :-Ward 1.-I Laidlaw, and 2.-Archd.

-man, James T 3.-A. F. Uniacke, P. M 4.-John D Angus, Charle 5.-W. M. O'Neill, Wm.
-6.-Judge Jennings, and At a meetin held in Tempe inst., the follo ed office-beare man; James ers, Secretary W. M. Brown And the fe the Committee derson, John 8-Edgar Do
+Resolved, T pointed to soli the inhabitants sons, according Committee, for ed, and that application in t vincial Legisla to pass such e may be requis of such Public its effectual an The followi committee with ber :-- Ward 1.--I Laidlaw, and 2.-Archd. man, James T 3.-A. F. Uniacke, P. M 4.-John D Angus, Charle 5.-W. M. O'Neill, Wm.
+6.-Judge Jennings, and At a meetin held in Tempe inst., the follo ed office-beare man; James ers, Secretary W. M. Brown And the fe the Committee derson, John B-Edgar Do Howe.

-Howe.
 The Comm munity that t ot a few day cordance with take the libe their applicat liberality whi portance of t anticipate.

-MR. EDITO the late Wm. with the disco mother, to ret riodical, our the sympathy in his last illr had become a the Odd Felle was a membe kindness of M inmates of the ly it will be g of her only el her, to know not wanting i ing dissolutio ister every co supply.
+(P MR. EDITO the late Wm. with the disco mother, to ret riodical, our the sympathy in his last illr had become a the Odd Felle was a membe kindness of M inmates of the ly it will be g of her only el her, to know not wanting i ing dissolutio ister every co supply. poorest individual.
+We cannot give even an outline of the excellent speeches delivered on this occasion, save just to express our decided conviction by the Church, was given up to the secular This accursed thing has rendered the Churches of the Reformation nearly as corrupt as the Romish Church itself."
+To Dr. Maclay's letter Dr. Aydelotte published a reply so conclusive and so Christian in spirit, that the former gentleman has probably regretted ere this that he did not "leave off contention before he meddled with it."-Christian Advocate & Journal.
+What Rome would do.

--Boston Oc

-SUNDAY SO NORTH.-The 8,021; officer: 429,589; volu classes, 5,486 of schools, \$54 from all source total grants fo bursements, & commençemen

-The Bible bas formally o with the New Bible Union,

-The number 361, embraci 20,000.
+M. Venillot of the Univers, whom I have sometimes quoted, seems determined to let the world know what Rome will do as soon as she has the power to do it. " Our fathers," says he, " thought an heresiarch more dangerous than an highwayman, and not without reason.
+An heretical doctrine was a revolutionary one.
+It produced troubles, seditions, assassinations, all sorts of crimes against private persons and against the State.
+Heresy, then, which is always a great religious crime, was also a great political one .---That is self-evident for men of good sense and honesty.
+For others nothing can be evident. of Massachusetts, the cost of which average "The heresiarch, examined and convicted \$43,781,00, or about £9,000.
+If the Euroground of excuse for neglecting such means of that we have seldom attended a public meet- arm, and punished with death.
+Nothing need we be afraid ?- Scientific American. pean lines pay at such an enormous cost, -Boston Ou SUNDAY SC NonTH.-The 8,021; officer: 429,589; volu classes, 5,486 of schools, \$54 from all source total grants fo bursements.
+S commeacemet The Bible has formally o with the New Bible Union, The number 361, embraci 20,000.

+THE WESLEYAN.